9 Solutions for Android Process System isn't Responding Error

 Fix 6: Check the SD card

-If your apps are stored on an SD card, it may cause the "process isn't responding" error.
-To resolve this, move apps to your phone's internal storage.
-Go to Settings > Application Manager, select the app, and tap "Move to device storage.
+Second, if your apps are currently installed on the SD card, move them to internal storage for better stability: go to Settings → Application Manager (or Apps), select the app, and tap "Move to device storage."

 Fix 7: One click to fix the process system isn't responding error